Historical Markers in Vermilion County, Illinois

 Vermilion County Timeline

-This timeline provides a condensed summary of the historical journey of Vermilion County, Illinois.
+This timeline provides a concise overview of the key events in the history of Vermilion County, Illinois.

 - 1819 - Vermilion County is established by the Illinois General Assembly.